 Brochure on how far cyclists are willing to detour for cycling-specific infrastructure.
 Meghan Winters’ poster on this work at the Transportation Research Board in Washington DC in January 2010 and abstract of a paper to be published in their journal.

-Report of the results of focus groups about “What Makes a Neighbourhood Bikeable” by Meghan Winters and Adam Cooper, conducted in conjunction with TransLink.
+Report and poster of the results of focus groups about “What Makes a Neighbourhood Bikeable” by Meghan Winters and Adam Cooper, conducted in conjunction with TransLink.

 Poster presented by Meghan Winters at the ProWalk ProBike Conference in Seattle, September 2-5, 2008: Urban Form & Bikeability.